RanaivosonHerimanitra/Rangular/README.md

 # Technical Roadmap:

-* avoid changing working directory in R code ==> ok
+* avoid changing working directory in R code ==> partially done

+* implement component/url binding as can be seen in Angular. ==> done

+* add angular navigation (`ng add @angular/material:material-nav --name=main-nav`) as default layout for navigation. ==> done

+* implement binding with angular material or material design (prioritize components widely used in data driven app). ==> a POC has been written

 * add angular material dashboard as a default template for displaying data

-* add angular navigation (`ng add @angular/material:material-nav --name=main-nav`) as default layout for navigation.

 * Start scaffolding service for data reception, module (for loading angular material components).

-* implement binding with angular material or material design (prioritize components widely used in data driven app). ==> a POC has been written

-* implement component/url binding as can be seen in Angular.

 * implement scaffolding of data supplied by the plumber API with schematics.

-* implement rxjs/dplyr syntax binding with working examples.
+* implement rxjs/dplyr syntax binding with working examples (Not sure It's the best way though).